Rajpratik71/SafeNetworking-wiki/NGINX-Setup.md

 sudo service nginx restart
 ```

-##### Kibana should now be accessible via your FQDN or the public IP address of your ELK Server i.e. http://elk-server-public-ip/.
+##### If you have run the setup.sh installer, Kibana should now be accessible via your FQDN or the public IP address of your ELK Server i.e. http://elk-server-public-ip/.
 If you go there in a web browser, after entering the "sfn" credentials, you should see a Kibana welcome page.

 #### You are now done with the infrastructure setup.
 Head back, from whence you came, and read the rest of the [README](https://github.com/PaloAltoNetworks/safe-networking) to finish the install.